jasmin-software/dotnet_agui_demo/0. GitHub Token/README.md

 # GitHub Personal Access Token (PAT)

-You will need to use an AI Model in order to build the AG-UI server.
-In today's workshop, we will be using a AI Model hosted at GitHub, which is free for developers.
+You will need to use an AI Model in order to build the project.
+In today's workshop, we will be using GitHub's AI Model (which is free for developers).

 Go through the steps to get your token.